-By promoting the line to visitors, students and local residents and working with the Friends of the Atlantic Coast Line, Cornwall Council and Great Western Railway (GWR) to secure train service improvements, we have helped to increase its usage by more than 120% since 2001:
+By promoting the line to visitors, students and local residents and working with the Friends of the Atlantic Coast Line (if you’re interested in joining this friendly volunteer group, please contact us), Cornwall Council and Great Western Railway (GWR) to secure train service improvements, we have helped to increase its usage by more than 120% since 2001:

 The Devon & Cornwall Rail Partnership develops the line by:

 The Atlantic Coast Line Forum brings together the rail operator GWR, the Friends of the Atlantic Coast Line, Newquay Tourist Information, Roche Parish Council, Cornwall Council and other partners.
 This enables ongoing dialogue, leading to new projects and enhanced understanding and cooperation.